nicktheo59/non-nicktheo59.github.io/index.md

 Glide - Ported a collection of public domain audio files into a step-by-step language learning course (App-based), includes a chat feature to find fellow students to practise with, and a [dummy] directory of local 1-to-1 language tutors.
 Also works as a Chrome App. <br/>
 [Check it out here](https://wthwy.glideapp.io/)

-Ethereum / Solidity / Metamask - Deployed my own smart contract to the Test Network to prototype an idea using my own Tokens
+Ethereum / Solidity / Metamask - Deployed my own smart contract to the Test Network to prototype an idea by Warren Buffett using my own "Bit of Nick" Tokens

-Typeform / Zapier / Trello - Built a JustEat-style menu and order tracking system for my Dad's restaurant
+Typeform / Zapier / Trello - Built my own JustEat-style menu and order tracking system for my Dad's restaurant [to save their commission fees]

 Typeform Zapier Trello + Stripe + AdWords - Used a similar 'Stack' to the JustEat-clone and prototyped a new startup idea in 4 days to test business viability and Unit Economics.
 Started generating sales.